What Do Counselors Do? Understanding Their Role In Mental Health Counseling

 In the mental health field, the term counselor is often used to describe a variety of licensed professional roles that offer psychotherapy or talk therapy treatment, such as therapists, psychologists, psychiatrists, counselors, and social or case workers.
 If you’re researching whether and how therapy works to bolster mental and emotional health, you may wonder what role the counselor plays.
 Read on to learn more about how your therapist provides professional support and guidance, whether you’re working individually or as a couple.

-Talk therapy is a branch of psychiatric treatment therapists provide that helps patients examine the connection between how they think and feel.
+Talk therapy is a branch of psychiatric treatment that mental health counselors provide that helps patients examine the connection between how they think and feel.
 Your counselor may ask questions about your childhood or past experiences to help you understand how they influence your current thought and behavior patterns.
 Therapy can teach you how to develop your sense of emotional intelligence, awareness, and literacy.
 This can allow you to identify what you’re feeling, understand how it affects you, and express your emotions and needs to your partner.

 What is couples counseling?